run#

 - Fetches the tool's documentation (from cache or

-- Sends the grounded prompt to the configured LLM
+- Sends the doc-enriched prompt to the configured LLM (single call by default)

 - Parses the response to extract command arguments